Almost Envy-Freeness for Groups: Improved Bounds via Discrepancy Theory: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by an NUS Start-up Grant.
-We would like to thank Paul Goldberg, Alexandros Hollender, and Ayumi Igarashi for interesting discussions and the anonymous reviewers for valuable comments.
+This work was partially supported by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001 and by an NUS Start-up Grant.
+We would like to thank Paul Goldberg, Alexandros Hollender, and Ayumi Igarashi for interesting discussions and the anonymous reviewers of the 30th International Joint Conference on Artificial Intelligence (IJCAI 2021) and Theoretical Computer Science for valuable comments.